Home | Browse Topics | Family law | Family violence and elder abuse | How to get a Protection Order

 Different types of applications: Urgent and non-urgent

-Urgent applications (“Without notice” applications)
+Urgent applications (“without notice” applications)

 Family Violence Act 2018, s 75

 If you need protection urgently, you can apply for a Protection Order to be made “without notice” (sometimes also called an “ex parte” application).
 This means the judge will consider your application and decide whether to grant a temporary Protection Order without getting the other person’s (the respondent’s) side of the story.
 The respondent won’t be told that you’ve applied for the temporary order until after the order’s been granted.
+Most Protection Orders are made in this way – that is, after a crisis event or situation.

 To get the temporary order you’ll need to show that any delay would or might cause undue hardship or a risk of harm for you or your children.